sfigg/commercialization-public/docset/manufacture/desktop/deploy-windows-using-full-flash-update--ffu.md

     ```

 4. Apply the image to a drive.
 For a physical drive *X:*, the string should be the following form: "\\\\.\\PhysicalDrive*X*", where *X* is the disk number that diskpart provides, such as \\\\.\\PhysicalDrive0.
 Hard disk numbers start at zero.
 For more information about PhysicalDrive*X*, see [CreateFile function](https://msdn.microsoft.com/library/windows/desktop/aa363858.aspx).

+    For more information about /SkipPlatformCheck, see [/Apply-Image in DISM image management command-line options](https://msdn.microsoft.com/en-us/windows/hardware/commercialize/manufacture/desktop/dism-image-management-command-line-options-s14#apply-image)

     ``` syntax
     DISM /Apply-Image /ImageFile:N:\flash.ffu /ApplyDrive:\\.\PhysicalDrive0 /SkipPlatformCheck